Background – About Speak Up Project.

 BACKGROUND OF THE PROJECT

-Uganda has a large proportion of LGBTIQ Youth, however many of them do not have accurate information and skills to respond to the needs of the society such as safety and health discrimination.
+Uganda has a large proportion of Marginalized Youth, however many of them do not have accurate information and skills to respond to the needs of the society such as safety and health discrimination.

-In an effort to address this gap, With support from Alert Fund For Youth Key Populations Uganda held the LGBTIQ Youth Engage Camps to reach LGBTIQ Youth with Sexual Reproductive Health Rights and safety information and equipped them with skills to enable them to make wise and informed decisions to stay safe.
+In an effort to address this gap, With support from Alert Fund For Youth Key Populations Uganda held the Marginalized Youth Engage Camps to reach Marginalized Youth with Sexual Reproductive Health Rights and safety information and equipped them with skills to enable them to make wise and informed decisions to stay safe.

 Goal of the training